 Recently, the publishing world has been in a tizzy about the “fixing of the lists” by a now notorious first-time author, Lani Sarem.
 There is a wonderful summary of all that transpired by Vox writer Constance Grady if you’d like to read the storied background of how this scandal erupted (and you should).
 This self-published author temporarily tricked The New York Times into bestowing the much-coveted best-seller appellation upon her book (but they later removed Handbook for Mortals from the rankings).

 There are so many options these days on how to get your book into the hands of readers.
 Gone are the days when one single path led to publication, and it can be confusing to wade through the pros and cons of being independently versus traditionally published.
-One of the ways you can evaluate how to move forward with your manuscript is to think about how you would prefer to promote your book.
+One of the ways you can evaluate how to distribute books to stores and move forward with your manuscript is to think about how you would prefer to promote your book.